NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds

 Substitution Reaction

-When an atom or group of atoms are replaced by another atom, the reaction is called substitution reaction.
+When an atom or group of atoms are replaced by another atom, the reaction is called a substitution reaction.

 Reactions of Ethanol